Frydag: Westphalia

 In 1199, the first instance of the name Wecelo Vriedach was found in a document in the library of Count Gottfried of Arnsberg.
 In 1217, the same person is again mentioned as a witness in a document belonging to the Otto I of Oldenburg, Bishop of Münster.
-In the first half of the 13th century, the family are working as Minstrels to the bishops of Münster and Bishopric of Minden, in the second half they are with the Archbishop of Cologne and in the pens of the abbeys of Essen and abbeys of Herford.
+In the first half of the 13th century, the family worked as ministeriales for the bishops of Münster and Bishopric of Minden.
+In the second half, they were with the Archbishop of Cologne and in the abbeys of Essen and abbeys of Herford.

-In 1326, a Goswin of Datteln called Fridag, was sealed with the Heraldric Coat of arms, consisting of Three Rings Crest.
-To the other first tangible carriers of this name, Johann von der Berswordt in his Westphalian family tree leads from 1624 belong to Theodericus Frydag, meles et castelanus in Recklinghausen, who witnessed in 1366 in a document of the monastery of Oelinghausen and Konrad Frydag 1316 his house and farm sold in Dortmund to the Dominicans to build a monastery.
-It is believed that the abbot Meinerus Frydag to Deutz, who died in 1330, was a brother of the above.
-Probably Hermann Frydag was a son or grandson of Konrad Frydag who stood in court of Count Engelbert II of the Mark in his feuds and as a witness often confirmed the documents issued by Count Engelbert in 1370.
-An Eberhard von Frydag was from 1385 to 1390 the 21st abbot of the former monastery of Cappenberg Castle.
-Arnold and Golfried Frydag signed the union of the Margrave nobility on the Laurentiustage 1419.
-In 1421 the uninterrupted genealogy of the Frydag family begins, when Eberhard Frydag acquired the estate of Loringhoven near Recklinghausen, and assumed the name of the estate as his surname.
+In 1326, in Datteln, a "Godwin Fridag" used a seal with a heraldric coat of arms, consisting of a three ringed crest.
+Among the other first identifiable carriers of this name, listed by Johann von der Berswordt in the Westphalian family tree in 1624, there are Theodericus Frydag, meles et castelanus at Recklinghausen, a witness in a 1366 document stored at the monastery of Oelinghausen, and Konrad Frydag who, in 1316, sold his house and farm in Dortmund to the Dominicans to build a monastery.
+It is believed that the abbot Meinerus Frydag zu Deutz, who died in 1330, was Konrad's brother.
+Hermann Frydag, who was probably a son or grandson of Konrad Frydag, accompanied Count Engelbert II of the Mark on his campaigns, and often acted as a witness to documents issued by Count Engelbert in 1370.
+An Eberhard von Frydag was, from 1385 to 1390, the 21st abbot of the former monastery of Cappenberg Castle.
+Arnold and Golfried Frydag signed the Unification of the County of Mark on St Laurent's Day, 1419.
+In 1421, the uninterrupted genealogy of the Frydag family began, when Eberhard Frydag acquired the estate of Loringhoven near Recklinghausen and assumed the name of the estate as his surname.
 His descendants still bear the name Freytag von Loringhoven.
-This Eberhard also possessed estates in the Duchy of Jülich, which he received from the Palatinate Counts.
+Eberhard also possessed estates in the Duchy of Jülich, which he received from the Counts Palatine.